CPD Course 12 – Identify and Interpret Statutory Planning Processes

 Get Started

 This unit looks at different types of planning controls that shape the way our towns and cities are developed, and how council at various levels can impose controls on what we build.
 The importance of planning controls is to ensure that development is consistent with community’ needs and requirements whilst facilitating future growth.
+Planning controls that you may come across include:

 • State Environment Plans (SEPPs) – under state government guidelines